Giskard-AI/giskard-hub/script-docs/hub/guide/access-rights.rst

    :alt: "Access rights"
    :width: 800

 Global permissions apply access rights across all projects.
 You can configure Create, Read, Edit, and Delete permissions for each page or entity.
-This is available in the following pages: Project, Dataset, Model, Knowledge Base, and Evaluation.
+This is available in the following pages: Project, Dataset, Agent, Knowledge Base, and Evaluation.
 Additionally, for features like the Playground, API Key Authentication, and Permission, you can enable or disable the users’ right to use it.

 The rights are as follows: